alisabedard/xstatus/README.md

 # xstatus
 simple X11 status bar and launcher for lightweight window managers

-# Note on Submodule
+# Note on Sub-module
-xstatus uses a submodule, libjb.
+xstatus uses a sub-module, libjb.
 Please either clone this project recursively, or make sure you run the following:

     git submodule init
     git submodule update